 6.65.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 clause 6.65 is applicable to Fortran.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.65 is applicable to Fortran.
 The vulnerability is mitigated by the following language properties.

 Fortran does not allow a constant to be the target of a pointer and does not allow a type to have a constant as a component.
 Fortran also prevents all attempts to write directly to a variable declared constant and prevents passing a constant to an out or inout dummy argument in a subprogram.
 However, Fortran permits a pointer to an in subprogram dummy argument, and a subsequent write via the pointer.